pmhuizinga/GraphTool/readme.md

 - basic graph analytics: degree, centrality, betweenness
 - proces analytics based on edge types
 - show semantical problems caused by using different namings for the same entity
+- show all direct relations to a specific node

 ## <a id="hierarchy"></a>Hierarchy
 ![Alt text](images/knowledgegraphhierarchy.PNG)